Special Exhibit for July 23 – Aug 31: Honoring the “Mighty Eighth”, Eighth Air Force

-Camp Gordon Johnston WWII Museum in Carrabelle is presenting a special exhibit exploring the heroic history of the Eighth Air Force, known as The Mighty Eighth.
-A collection of artifacts will help portray the bravery and sacrifice of the Mighty Eighth.
-This exhibit will open on Tuesday, July 23 and be on display until Saturday, August 31.
-The museum is open every Tuesday through Saturday from 11 am to 5 pm.
-There is no charge for admission, but donations are gladly accepted.
+Camp Gordon Johnston WWII Museum in Carrabelle is presenting a special exhibit for the month of January on the War Crime Trials of German military and government members, of which the Nuremberg Trials are the most well known.
+This exhibit will open Tuesday, January 7, 2025 and will be on display at the museum until Saturday, February 1.
+The museum is open every Tuesday through Saturday from 11 am to 5 pm and there is no charge for admission.

-Camp Gordon Johnston WWII Museum in Carrabelle is presenting a special exhibit on the Philippines campaign.
-This exhibit will open on Tuesday, September 3 and be on display until Saturday, September 28.
-The museum is open every Tuesday through Saturday from 11 am to 5 pm.
-There is no charge for admission, but donations are gladly accepted.
+Camp Gordon Johnston WWII Museum in Carrabelle is presenting a special exhibit in recognition of Black History Month honoring Charles Henry Alston, a celebrated African American artist and activist whose impactful work during World War II mobilized the African American community.
+This exhibit will open Tuesday, February 4, 2025 and will be on display at the museum until Saturday, March 1.
+The museum is open every Tuesday through Saturday from 11 am to 5 pm and there is no charge for admission.

 Camp Gordon Johnston WWII Museum is located in Carrabelle, directly across from Carrabelle Public Beach Park at 1873 Hwy 98 West.
-For more information, contact the museum at (850) 697-8575 or museum@campgordonjohnston.com.
+For more information, contact Camp Gordon Johnston Museum at (850) 697-8575 or museum@campgordonjohnston.com.
 Funded in part by the Franklin County Tourist Development Council.

 Past Events